stevenxchung/AWS-CSAA-ACloudGuru/Section 09 - Application Services/README.md

     * Max is 12 hours
 * Short polling - returned immediately even if no messages are in the queue
 * Long polling - polls the queue periodically and only returns a response when a message is in the queue for the timeout is reached

+### SWF
+Amazon SWF (Simple Workflow Service) is a web service that makes it easy to coordinate work across distributed application components.
+SWF enables applications for a range of use cases.

+### SWF Workers
+Workers are programs that interact with SWF to get tasks, process received tasks, and return the results.

+### SWF Decider
+The decider is a program that controls the coordination of tasks, i.e. their ordering, concurrency, and scheduling according to the application logic.

+### SWF Workers and Deciders
+* The workers and the decider can run on cloud infrastructure, such as AWS EC2, or on machines behind firewalls.
+SWF brokers the interactions between works and the decider.
+It allows the decider to get consistent views into the progress of tasks and to initiate new tasks in an ongoing manner
+* At the same time SWF stores tasks, assigns them to workers when they are ready, and monitors their progress.
+SWF ensures that a task is assigned only once and is never duplicated.
+Since AWS maintains the application's state durably, workers and deciders don't have to keep track of execution state.
+They can run independently and scale quickly

+### SWF Domains
+* Your workflow and activity types and the workflow execution itself are all scoped to a domain.
+Domains isolate a set of types, executions, and task lists from others within the same account
+* The parameters are specified in JSON format

+### How long for workflows?
+Maximum workflow can be one year and the value is always measured in seconds

+### SWF vs SQS
+* SWF presents a task-oriented API, whereas SQS offers a message-oriented API
+* SWF ensures that a task is assigned only once and is never duplicated, with SQS you need to handle duplicated messages and may also need to ensure that a message is processed only once
+* SWF keeps track of all the task and events in an application with SQS you need to implement you own application-level tracking, especially if your application uses multiple queues